MENU

 There are two types of embryo transfers: fresh and frozen.
 A fresh embryo transfer takes place as a result of a full IVF cycle, and the embryo has not been cryopreserved (frozen) and thawed.

 A frozen embryo transfer refers to the transfer of an embryo that has been cryopreserved (frozen) and thawed for transfer into the uterus.
 This procedure can take place weeks, months, or years after the initial IVF or Donor Egg IVF cycle.
 Some patients may, therefore, have only one full IVF cycle, but produce enough embryos to achieve more than one successful pregnancy through frozen embryo transfer cycles, which are much easier to undergo than full IVF.
-GIVF has extensive expertise in embryo freezing.
+GIVF Fertility has extensive expertise in embryo freezing.

 FET (frozen embryo transfer)